NicolasArayaB/exercise-instagram-data-modeling/README.md

 # Create the database model for Instagram

-Inside he `src/models.py` file you will find a couple of classes describing an example database.

-Here is a 4min video explaining what UML is: [https://www.youtube.com/watch?v=UI6lqHOVHic](https://www.youtube.com/watch?v=UI6lqHOVHic)

 We are going to be creating the Entity Relationship Diagram for Instagram Database, a very similar diagram to this one:

 ![Instagram Diagram](https://github.com/breatheco-de/exercise-instagram-data-modeling/blob/master/assets/example.png?raw=true)
 [Click to open diagram](https://app.quickdatabasediagrams.com/#/d/LxNXQZ)

 > 🔥 You can use this FREE tool to practice your diagram for the first time: https://app.quickdatabasediagrams.com/#/d/

-## 💻 Instalation

-1. Get inside the environment `$ pipenv shell`

-2. Install all dependencies `$ pipenv install`

-3. Generate de diagram as many times as you need `$ python src/models.py`

-4. Open the file `diagram.png` to check out your UML diagram!

 ## 📝Instructions